qdrant/landing_page/qdrant-landing/content/documentation/points.md

 }
 ```

-This does not yet mean that the data is available for retrieval, as it is only added to the collection in the second step.
+This response does not yet mean that the data is available for retrieval, as it is only added to the collection in the second step.
-Actual addition to the collection happens in the background, and if you are doing initial vector loading, we recommend using asynchronous addition to take advantage of pipelining.
+Actual addition to the collection happens in the background, and if you are doing initial vector loading, we recommend using asynchronous requests to take advantage of pipelining.

 If the logic of your application requires a guarantee that the vector will be available for searching immediately after the API execution, then use the flag `?wait=true`.
-In this case the API will return the result only after the operation is finished:
+In this case, the API will return the result only after the operation is finished:

 ```json
 {